 A survey was conducted in the settlement area in 1996-97 to collect information on current uses of the forest, how people value the forest and community concerns related to forestry.
-Five Gwich’in beneficiaries were hired and trained to design and run the survey.
+Five Gwich’in participants were hired and trained to design and run the survey.
 Over 250 households took part in the survey.

 Historic and Current Forest Use

 The GRRB and the University of Alberta entered into a partnership to collect information on current forest use practices and historical timber harvests.
-Researchers worked directly with Gwich’in beneficiaries currently living on the land and reviewed the Hudson Bay Archives for information on wood use by steamships traveling on the Mackenzie River.
+Researchers worked directly with Gwich’in participants currently living on the land and reviewed the Hudson Bay Archives for information on wood use by steamships traveling on the Mackenzie River.
 The Sustainable Forest Management Network (SFMN) and the GRRB provided funding for this project.